Chef José Andrés

 ourBRIDGE for KIDS offers a range of impactful programs, including after-school academic support, literacy development, and summer enrichment designed to prevent learning loss.
 Its multicultural programming celebrates the diverse backgrounds of the children it serves, fostering cross-cultural understanding through arts, storytelling, and community events.
 The organization also emphasizes social-emotional learning, leadership development, and family engagement, ensuring that both children and their families feel supported and empowered.

 Over the years, ourBRIDGE for KIDS has reached hundreds of students from dozens of countries, helping improve academic performance, school attendance, and self-confidence among participants.
-Its collaborative approach; partnering with schools, volunteers, and community organizations; has strengthened its ability to deliver high-quality programming and expand its impact.
+By partnering with schools, volunteers, and community organizations, the agency has strengthened its ability to deliver high-quality programming and expand its impact.
 Through its continued growth and commitment to equity and inclusion, ourBRIDGE for KIDS stands as a vital resource for building opportunity and belonging for Charlotte’s newest generations.